 Accreditation & Quality

-St Andrew's Toowoomba Hospital completes ongoing accreditation with ACHS to provide assurance to consumers and health service regulatory bodies that our services are safe and of a high quality.
-Accreditation with ACHS is a formal process where an external body conducts an onsite review of a facility to ensure that the organisation meets a set of agreed health care standards.
+St Andrew's Toowoomba Hospital completes ongoing accreditation with QIP to provide assurance to consumers and health service regulatory bodies that our services are safe and of a high quality.
+Accreditation with QIP is a formal process where an external body conducts an onsite review of a facility to ensure that the organisation meets a set of agreed health care standards.

 - Not Met – the actions required have not been achieved.